 Bont started working on a cycling shoe in 2007, adopting Inze’s one-piece construction method and heat-moldable carbon fibre for the outsole.
 Olympic athletes played a key role in the product’s development and once released, the A1 was immediately noticed for the stiffness of its sole.
 There was also the novelty of a heat-moldable shoe.

 Bont’s range of cycling shoes has grown considerably since 2007 under the direction of Sydney-based CEO Steven Nemeth.
-There are now five road, one track, two off-road, two triathlon, and three specialty shoes in its current catalogue.
+There are now shoes for road, track, off-road, and triathlon in its current catalogue.
 Bont also has an extensive custom shoe program that allows customisation of the shoe’s appearance as well as its fit.

 When Bont released the Vaypor a few years ago, it was designed as a premium race shoe and built to address the needs (and withstand the power output) of professional riders.
 In contrast, the Vaypor+ that followed in 2013 was designed for sportif riders where there was greater emphasis on all-day comfort.